 I am a solo female traveller so let’s set a few things straight first: after having travelled to 4 different cities, I can truly say that Morocco is one of the friendliest and most hospitable nations I’ve travelled in!
-Moroccans are a traditional, respectful and good-humoured bunch!
-I have never felt unsafe, harassed or worse!
+Moroccans are a traditional, respectful and good-humoured bunch and I have never felt unsafe, harassed or worse!

 So what about all those horror stories of being constantly ripped-off?
 How about the annoying carpet touts and the insistent hassle and hustle from everyone trying to approach you and the well-known scams in Marrakech?
 There’s indeed no denying that there are a fair amount of hustlers, conmen and touts about in Morocco, especially in the medinas and souks, but like it or not, you will somehow have to find a way to deal with it.

 You cannot change their way, but what you CAN change is your own attitude!
-During my trip to Marrakech, Morocco’s nr 1 tourist destination, I came up with a few tips on how to tackle Marrakech scams that can of course be used in any other city in the world.
+During my city break to Marrakech, Morocco’s nr 1 tourist destination, I came up with a few tips on how to tackle Marrakech scams that can of course be used in any other city in the world.

 Would you like to be greeted with a grumpy or nasty look when you’re trying to do your job?
 No?
 Well, neither do the shop keepers or restaurant touts who are just trying to make a bit of money.
 Yes, it is annoying being stopped every 5 seconds to “just have a look, my friend”, but with a bit of banter, you can actually turn it into a rather pleasant encounter.
 Put on your biggest smile, say thank you and make a good-humoured comment.
 You’re likely to get a smile back and they’ll move on to the next customer!
 It’s much more pleasant than putting on a grumpy face and get a nasty comment back, no?